EXPRESSCLUSTER/kubernetes/doc/HowToInstallK8s-containerd.md

     +-------------------------------+
 ```

-## Installing kubernetes on the Control-plane
+## Install kubernetes on the Control-plane
 1. Install containerd.
    - https://kubernetes.io/docs/setup/production-environment/container-runtimes/#containerd
 1. If you have the proxy server, do the following steps.